carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 All indications point towards Google’s index as the source of many LLMs, specifically ChatGPT.
 So eventually your content because it gets pushed out of Google’s index, can’t get cited by those LLMs that use it..

 Grokipedia is the ultimate cautionary tale.
+(But not the way some think it is)

 ## A broken canonical attribution system

 I used to think and talk about this phenomenon as a broken canonical attribution system.

 I no longer think it's broken by accident.
 Within the HC system, it behaves as a feature not a fault.
+Google's crawling system may function within the system, but their HD classifier does not.

 This won’t be the last time I write about this because I think it's going to take a while for all of us to come to grips with this unimagined reality.